andreas-ka/mechanico/README.md

 Inspiration and code help from the "Love Running" Project.

-Code inspiration to put the hero-image-logo.png on top of hero-image.jpg https://stackoverflow.com/questions/12991351/css-force-image-resize-and-keep-aspect-ratio
+Code inspiration to put the hero-image-logo.png on top of hero-image.jpg (scratched that idea later on) https://stackoverflow.com/questions/12991351/css-force-image-resize-and-keep-aspect-ratio

 Tips for the static navbar